 Mushrooms in construction, fascinating but not new idea

-Fungal architecture is not a new idea: other research groups have explored the idea of growing building materials from mycelium and also from other living materials.
+Fungal architecture is not a new idea: other research groups have explored the idea of growing building materials from mycelium and even other living matter.
 Beyond the fact that mushrooms are surprising for many other reasons.

 NASA, for example, is currently trying to figure out whether mushrooms can grow on Martian soil, to obtain an inexpensive way to grow space habitats locally.

-All the projects already seen, however, all involve killing the fungus after its growth.
+All the projects already seen, however, all involve killing the fungus after it grows.
 A process that makes it even more robust as a building material.

 So far, experts from the study say, no one else has explored the possibility of building monolithic structures from living mushrooms.
 Okay, okay.
 They seem very interested in affirming the birthright of this idea.